 The Safety Officer constantly scans around for danger.
 They need to do this, particularly in childhood, as we are small and extremely vulnerable and unable to physically or emotionally look after ourselves or stand up for ourselves effectively.
 The Safety Officer scans our environment for danger so that they can warn us when we need to take preventative action.
 They learn what kind of situations might spell danger for us, and are highly attuned to the finer nuances of these during our childhood and later in life.

 Once they identify such situations they then work out the best strategy for us to employ for our survival.
-The ‘fight or flight’ responses of the Warrior (or Action Taker) are usually not an option for us as children.
+The ‘fight or flight’ responses of the Action Taker are usually not an option for us as children.
 How could a child fight the adults around them, when they are so much bigger and more powerful than they are?
 Where would a child flee to?
 Children all need to rely on their Transformer archetype to come up with other options, and the part we call the Safety Officer is extremely good at this.

 Such options may be: